navegs/DocumentQueue/README.md

   * student@stevens.edu / student

 * **Courses**:
- * 22 Various Course Examples with Instructors 1,2, and 3 assigned as coordinator for various courses
+ * 22 Courses with Instructors 1,2, and 3 assigned as coordinator (i.e. Instructor) for various courses

 * **Queues**:
  * Add/Drop Queue for each course